exogen/snacklish/README.md

 # Snacklish

 **Now with improved flavor!** [Check out the demo site](https://exogen.github.io/snacklish/) to handle your flavoryday translation needs.

 ## Introduction

-Snacklish is a ridiculous language based on snack-related wordplay.
+Snacklish is a ridiculous language invented by Snickers and based on snack-related wordplay.
 This library (and demo site) exist to automatically translate English to Snacklish.

 If you just want to have some quick fun, [use the demo site!](https://exogen.github.io/snacklish/)

 For your delectabusiness and enuterprise Snacklish needs, you’ll of chocourse want to caramakel use of [thelicious library](#installation) directly.

 ## Why?

 To prevent Snacklish from becrumbing a fed language, of course.
 The original Snacklish translator has been offline for far chew long.
 Some attempts were made to chompy it, but nuttin that I found snackceptable.

 ## Improvements

 Improved flavor, you say?
 [Chew you havisfaction a singlelicious satisfact to snack that up?](https://www.youtube.com/watch?v=hNUNx319UCM)

 - 🆕 New words have been added to the lexicon, like **crave**, **cream**, **crumb**, and **melt**.
 - 💎 Updated pattern matching to prefer better substitutions.
 - 🥴 Some of the linguistically and phonetically questionable choices have been removed completely, like little &rarr; snackittle, there &rarr; treatere, yes &rarr; yumye, and more.
 - 🎲 Randomization is customizable, so you can dial down repetitive output, control the chances of substitution based on word frequency, or use a custom algorithm.

 ## How?

 Translation is based on simple pattern-based substitution rules.
 Automatic phonetic matching is not attempted.
 Check out the rules in [snacklish.txt](./snacklish.txt).

 ## Installation